 A Professional Retreat Like No Other

 Countless conferences, workshops, and retreats exist for authors and illustrators, but when was the last time you heard of a retreat for working editors?
-Enter, the Editor Strand at Kindling Words. a three-day gift of time and space for children’s book editors to discuss, not just the business of publishing, but the craft of editing.
+Enter, the Editor Strand at Kindling Words. a gift of time and space for children’s book editors to discuss, not just the business of publishing, but the craft of editing.
 And all in the context of a relaxed and noncompetitive environment, just one hallmark of the Kindling Words experience.
 There are

 no manuscript critiques to prepare and present